CodePushGo/website/src/content/blog/en/birth-of-capgo-revolutionizing-capacitor-app-updates.md

 ## The Struggle Behind the Scenes

 What isn't apparent from the GitHub thread is the sheer complexity of the task I had undertaken.
 The code required to implement this functionality was obscure and hard to understand.
-I found myself grappling with intricate details of how Capacitor apps handle updates and file systems.
+I found myself grappling with intricate details of how React Native apps handle updates and file systems.

 Many nights were spent in my van, poring over documentation and experimenting with different approaches.
 Progress was slow, and there were times when I questioned whether I had bitten off more than I could chew.